TM153/Healthcare-System/README.md

 ## Project Description

-This project aims to develop a comprehensive platform that facilitates appointment scheduling, health monitoring, and generation of periodical health reports.
+This project aims to develop a comprehensive platform that facilitates appointment scheduling, health monitoring, and the generation of periodical health reports.
 It is designed to cater to medical agencies, hospitals, and labs, providing both professionals and patients with valuable insights into their health.

 ## My Contribution